singh-man/books/crackingTheCoding/08_recursionAndDynamicProgramming.md

 This is exactly what memoization is.

-With just a small modification, we can tweak this function to run in 0(n) time.
+With just a small modification, we can tweak this function to run in O(n) time.
 We simply cache the results offibonacci(i) between calls.

 ```java
 1   int  fibonacci(int n)  {